Progressio has always understood that the world won’t see an end to poverty through overseas aid alone.

 So Progressio works at all of these levels to help the voice of poor and marginalised communities to be heard and acted on.

 Our development workers provide advocacy skills and training to local organisations so that they can work for the policy change they need.

-Progressio’s small team of advocacy staff work together with development workers and partner organisations to understand what poverty means in reality, why people can be trapped in poverty, and whether things could be improved by changing policy or practice at an international level.
+Our international policy staff talk to local organisations to understand how people are trapped in poverty, and work out how things could be improved by changing policy at an international level.

 We punch above our weight because our analysis is backed up by our on-the-ground experience.

 And we are listened to because we bring the voices of the South to the policy table.

 A policy change can result in lasting benefits to livelihoods and quality of life for poor and marginalised people.

 And these benefits may reach more people, and be more long-lasting, than the shorter term impact sought by many overseas aid projects.